X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 **Description:** Save the contents of a memory range to a file.
 Unlike `SAVE`, this call does not write the start address to the beginning of the output file.

 `SETLFS` and `SETNAM` must be called beforehand.
-A is address of zero page pointer to the start address,
+A is address of zero page pointer to the start address.
-X and Y contain the *exclusive* end address to save.
+X and Y contain the _exclusive_ end address to save.
 That is, these should contain the address immediately after the final byte:  X = low byte, Y = high byte.
 Upon return, if C is clear, there were no errors.
 C being set indicates an error in which case A will have the error number.

 ---